The years of moral development.

 The daily programme:

-The programme includes: Morning ring followed by a three hour work cycle, involving Maths, English and Culturals (research of all subjects as presented in the timelines).
-It continues with Music, Art, Afrikaans and Sport.
+The programme includes: Morning ring followed by a three hour work cycle, involving Maths, English, Afrikaans and Cultural subjects (research of all subjects is presented in the timelines).
+The cycle continues with Music, Art, Life Skills, Xhosa and Sport.

 The programme is balanced with outings to places of interest.
 Drama is encouraged and all children take part in the annual play, as well as celebrating festival days.
 Children are encouraged to play chess and other board games in the class, when work is complete.
 The 6 – 9 playground is designed to encourage balance, large muscle co-ordination and ball skills.